 Once hackers obtain this personal data, they can use your credentials to access your financial and other accounts online in what is called credential stuffing.
 They may also apply for credit as you for other financial products.

 If you are a victim of a data breach, you are at greater risk of identity theft.
 If you’ve been notified your information might have been compromised in a data breach or suspect your personal information has been exposed, there are some concrete steps you can take to help protect your critical data.

 Monitor your credit reports.
 If the breach includes your Social Security number, the information can be used to open new accounts in your name.
 If you suspect you are a victim of a data breach, checking your credit report can help you identify any unusual activity, such as new accounts or inquiries.
-A credit report and identity theft monitoring service can monitor your personal data with the credit bureaus along with scour the internet and dark web to see if your information is at risk.
+Identity theft protection can monitor your personal data with the credit bureaus along with scour the internet and dark web to see if your information is at risk.

 Initiate a fraud alert.
 You can set a fraud alert, which warns lenders that you may have been a victim.
 You can contact one of the three major credit bureaus to place a fraud alert on your credit reports.
-A fraud alert is a statement in your credit report that alerts anyone reviewing the reports that you may be a victim of fraud or identity theft.
+A fraud alert is a statement in your credit report that alerts anyone reviewing the reports that you may be a victim of identity theft or fraud.